padraicmoran/Armarium/README.md

 # Armarium

-Armarium is a Open Access, Open Source publishing platform for scholarly digital editions that emphasises simple technical implementation, readable texts, quality assurance, long-term accessibility and citability.
+ Armarium is an Open Access, Open Source publishing platform for scholarly digital editions.
+It emphasises simple technical implementation, long-term preservation, citability, readability, and quality assurance.

 [Documetation to follow]